Interview with Sabine Weber

 Project purchasing manages the triangle of tension between quality, costs and deadlines, which drives the project forward at supplier level.
 It is precisely this triangle of tension that the program manager is responsible for across the entire Simultaneous Engineering team and the respective project.
 My step from project purchasing to program management was thus resolute and consistent.

 Within the matrix organization, I have no disciplinary authority, so I have to motivate the people assigned to the project across the various departments to give their best for my project.
 On average, a project takes 3 years until the product goes into series production.
 It is therefore important to have staying power, but also to keep track of all ongoing projects and drive them forward accordingly.
-As the deadlines are getting shorter and shorter, creativity and pragmatism are equally important.

 Your area is often very male dominated.
 How do you as a woman deal with this?